Bashirkazimi/Help-a-hematologist-out-Challenge/README.md

 The results will be saved under `results/resnet_test/submission.csv` file which can be uploaded to test phase in the data challenge

+## The Team

+BLAMAD: our team name is basically the first letter of the first names of all team members.

+Team Members: Bashir Kazimi, Lea Gabele, Ankita Negi, Martin Brenzke, Arnab Majumdar, and Dawit Hailu

 # Instructions using the code